British Rail Class 313: West Anglia Great Northern/First Capital Connect/Great Northern (Govia Thameslink Railway)

-Replacement

-The Great Northern fleet has been replaced by new six-carriage Class 717s.
-The transition commenced on 25 March 2019, with the first two 717s entering service.

-The first of the Great Northern fleet withdrawn was 313026 in February 2019.
-It was the first dispatched for scrapping in April 2019.
-All 44 of the Great Northern 313s have since been withdrawn and scrapped.

-The Southern Class 313 fleet is expected to be withdrawn at the May 2023 timetable change, though three units were to be sent for scrap by the end of January 2023.
-This was delayed until 10 March 2023, when units 313202, 313214, and 313217 were dispatched for scrap at Eastleigh Works.
+Preservation

 The Railway Heritage Designation Advisory Board had originally designated unit 313201 for potential preservation after retirement, on the grounds that it was the first Class 313 unit built, and by extension the first production PEP-derived unit.
 However, in early 2023, the board decided instead to designate Network Rail's unit 313121, as unlike 313201 it retains its original seating and dual-voltage running equipment.
+It is preserved at the Fife Heritage Railway in Scotland.

+313201 is preserved by the 400 Series Preservation Group and resides at Arlington Fleet Works in Eastleigh.